LawTotem/poe-heistress/README.md

 ***Note***: Your POESESSID is saved as an encrypted string via [Electron Safe Storage](https://www.electronjs.org/docs/latest/api/safe-storage) and can only be entered on the settings screen.

+# Steam Deck Support

+In order to allow heist curio pricing and tracking on a steam deck I added the ability to remote the tool via [PoE Heistress Remote](https://github.com/LawTotem/poe-heistress-r).

+Remote access can be enabled in the settings window.
+Disabling both the tracking and pricer ontop options is recommended to keep them out of the way.

+*Security: https is supported via self signed - individual certificate.
+This is paper thin security and notably vulnerable to MitM attack but better than nothing.*

+**The tool can only run when in the desktop mode.
+Press the Steam Button - Power - Switch to Desktop**

+I don't know how to summon the keyboard in this mode - so good luck with your trades.

+The folder where the client text is located in is `/home/deck/.local/share/Steam/steamapps/common/Path of Exile/logs/Client.txt`

+## Build Instructions

+There should be a Linux zip you can download and use, but this is how I build the app on the steam deck.

+You are going to need a browser, I don't know if Firefox comes pre installed or not, if not you can install it via the *discover software center*.
+Probably navigate to this page so you can copy and paste.

+1. Navigate to [nodej.org](nodejs.org) and download the LTS package, version 18.16.
+2. Unzip the download and we are going to perform a linux user install.
+ - Move these directories, `bin` `include` `lib`, from the unzip location to your local directory, `/home/deck/.local/`.
+ - Edit the `.bashrc` file in your home directory, `/home/deck/.local/.bashrc` to have the lines `export PATH=$PATH:$HOME/.local/bin` and `export LD_LIBRARY_PATH=$HOME/.local/lib`.
+3. Open a console, Start Menu - System - Konsole and enable the node corepack to get yarn with the command `corepack enable` in the console.
+4. Get a copy of the source files, via git clone or download the source code zip.
+5. Get a copy of the orc binaries, it can be found in the releases section, move this unzipped folder in with the source code.
+6. In the console change directory to the directory with the source code and install dependencies with `yarn install` and then build the application `yarn make`.
+The output should be in the `out/` directory.

 # FAQ

 If you have questions you can reach me on discord LawTotem#8511

 # Changes

+## 0.5.3
+ - Better run statistics calculation.
+ - Added capability to be remote controlled.
+ - Support (Fragile) for Steam Deck

 ## 0.5.2